Sunderland actor inspired by the Empire heads home to star in Hairspray

-Sunderland actor Katie Brace to make professional debut staring in Hairspray at the Empire
+Sunderland actor Katie Brace to make professional debut starring in Hairspray at the Empire

 A Sunderland actor whose love of theatre was sparked by the Empire says she can’t wait to make her professional debut on her home city stage.